Discovering and exploiting active sensing motifs for estimation: Results

 \subsubsection{Observability-informed filtering}

-The final step for observability-informed state estimation is to leverage the observability estimate $\check{ \mathcal{F}}^{-1}_{x_i}$ to adaptively filter the ``raw" state estimate $\check{x}_{i,k}$.
-The filtered state estimate $\hat{x}_{i,k}$ should ideally not change too quickly when observability is low and $\check{x}_{i,k}$ is inaccurate, but converge quickly to $\check{x}_{i,k}$ when observability is high and $\check{x}_{i,k}$ is accurate.
-The simplest approach is to use an adaptive low-pass filter with coefficients that are dynamically scaled by the estimated observability.
-We propose a simple update equation,
+The final step leverages observability estimates $\check{ \mathcal{F}}^{-1}_{x_i}$ to adaptively filter raw state estimates $\check{x}_{i,k}$.
+The filtered state estimate $\hat{x}_{i,k}$ should not change quickly when observability is low and $\check{x}_{i,k}$ is inaccurate, but should quickly converge to $\check{x}_{i,k}$ when observability is high and $\check{x}_{i,k}$ is accurate.
+A simple solution is an adaptive low-pass filter with coefficients dynamically scaled by the estimated observability,

 where $\hat{x}_{i,k}$ is the current filtered estimate of the state $x_i$, $\hat{x}_{i,k - 1}$ is the filtered estimate at the previous time step, and $\check{x}_{i,k}$ is the current raw estimate of the state from $\mathcal{H}_i$ (\autoref{fig:figure_supp_observability_filter}).
 The coefficient $\alpha_k$ is a time-varying weight between $0-1$ that determines how much to update the current filtered estimate with the current raw estimate. $\alpha_k$ can be determined from an inverted and normalized function of the estimated observability $\check{\mathcal{F}}^{-1}_{x_{i, k}}$.